 Summer DOCS - Filmmaking Intensive

-Check back January 2020 to submit your film or art piece for the 2020 Festival.
-Plan to submit your photograph, design, or video by January 30, 2020.
+Plan to submit your photograph, design, or video by May 8, 2020.

 The Montgomery County Youth Media Festival showcases media arts produced by youth.
 Youth can win prizes as well as the chance to have their films screened at Festival events.